Cristy17001/TSI-Project/middlePresentation.md

 ## Introduction

-- Explain the concept behind the article and how it applies multi-agent artificial intelligence.
+The paper focuses on leveraging advanced computer techniques to enhance the quality of images.
+It introduces the concept of Deep Learning, specifically utilizing Generative Adversarial Networks (GANs), to achieve Single Image Super-Resolution (SISR).
+This technique effectively transforms low-quality images into high-quality ones.

+Furthermore, the research highlights the broader implications of image quality improvement, such as aiding object identification in images.
+To address this, the paper proposes a novel approach employing Reinforcement Learning.
+Multiple agents are involved, each selecting a method to enhance image quality.
+The image is then updated based on the chosen method.
+The arrangement of agents encourages them to learn and select the most effective method for improving image quality.

 ## Applications

-- Discuss the contexts in which this type of artificial intelligence would be interesting to use.
+The use of multi-agent artificial intelligence for improving image quality has various applications:

+- **Medical Imaging:** High-resolution images can aid doctors and medical professionals in making more accurate diagnoses.
+- **Surveillance and Security:** Enhanced image quality can facilitate the identification of individuals or objects with greater precision.
+- **Photography and Art:** Artists and photographers can utilize image enhancement techniques to restore old or low-quality images, preserving valuable visual content.
+- **Forensics:** High-resolution images can offer more detailed information for forensic investigations, aiding in evidence analysis.

+These are just a few examples of the wide range of applications for improving low-resolution images using artificial intelligence.
+The field of image enhancement has numerous other important applications across various industries and domains.

 ## Code Execution Challenges and What the code does

+During the execution of the code from [PixelRL-SR](https://github.com/Nhat-Thanh/PixelRL-SR) mentioned in the paper, we encountered technical difficulties related to an outdated library, specifically PyTorch.
+When attempting to run the code, we encountered an error indicating a vulnerability in the load function, which could potentially allow for the execution of code from a pickle-formatted file.

+To address this vulnerability, we applied a solution by adding the directive "weights_only=True" to each instance of the torch.load function in the code.
+This modification ensured that only the weights of the model were loaded, mitigating the potential security risk associated with executing arbitrary code.

+After implementing this solution, the code executed successfully without any further issues.

-- Explain the difficulties in executing the code due to outdated libraries.
+- Explain the code a little more (used models, libraries and so on)
-- Show images descriving what the input and output of code are.
+- Show images describing the input and output of the code.

 ## Work Plan

-- Present the plan of work for the project.
+- Present the work plan for the project.
 - Mention the need to execute the code and understand its functioning.
-- Understand the underlying models and evaluate their effectiveness(say how it is being measured)
+- Understand the underlying models and evaluate their effectiveness (mention how it is being measured).

 ## Conclusion

-- Summarize the key points discussed in the presentation.
-- Highlight the importance of multi-agent artificial intelligence in the given context.
+Summarize the key points discussed in the presentation and highlight the importance of multi-agent artificial intelligence in the given context.